-- 2)The Guidelines Concerning Employment Conditions for Foreign Workers to which the Government Report refers was drafted in view of the amendment of the Employment Countermeasures Act, which went into force in October 1, 2007.
+2) The Guidelines Concerning Employment Conditions for Foreign Workers to which the Government Report refers was drafted in view of the amendment of the Employment Countermeasures Act, which went into force in October 1, 2007.
 The amendment requires employers to report the name, residence status, period of residence, nationality, and other matters of all foreigners (except for those with special permanent status) to the Minister of Health, Labor and Welfare every time they enter or leave employment.
 Failure to report may lead to criminal sanctions.
 The information received by the Ministry through the reporting system will be provided to the Ministry of Justice, which has jurisdiction over the Immigration Bureau.
 The system has the purpose not only for contributing to the preparation of migrant worker policies, but also for the residence control of individual foreign nationals.
-There are no reasons why the State has to know the places of employment of permanent residents or residents with the status of spouse of Japanese nationals.
-These measures violate the right of privacy of foreign nationals, and may lead to discrimination and prejudice against foreign nationals. - (4) Proposed Questions for List of Issues - 1)Please provide information on efforts such as policies responding to the low rate of direct employment of resident foreign nationals such as descendants of Japanese and policies to develop the Japanese language capabilities of resident foreign nationals. - 2)What was the purpose of the amendment of the Employment Countermeasures Act in 2007?
-Are there no policy conflicts between the notification of the employment situation of each foreign national to the Immigration Bureau and the protection of foreign workers that would lead to the development of healthy labor market?
+There are no systems requiring employers to report such information on Japanese workers.
+Also, there are no reasons why the State has to know the places of employment of permanent residents or residents with the status of spouse of Japanese nationals.
+These measures violate the right of privacy of foreign nationals, and may lead to discrimination and prejudice against foreign nationals.